ghosh-r/ghosh-r.github.io/_posts/2021-06-13-chips-logic-gates-nand2tetris-1.md

 ```
 _____

 ### Conclusion

 I showed you how to implement any Boolean function with nothing but three elementary logic gates.
 However, you should keep in mind that this approach is impractical when there are more variables, and the chip you want is more complicated.

 _______

-[Ritobrata Ghosh](https://ghosh-r.github.io) is a Physics undergrad, and a Deep Learning Consultant focused on Computer Vision.
-I am interested in ML in embedded devices, Private AI (federated learning), Deep RL, and GANs.
-I am also interested in Maths, problem-solving, and programming in general.

-Follow me to get more similar posts.
+Follow the blog to get more similar posts.

 Follow me on [Twitter](https://twitter.com/AllesistKode) or connect with me on [LinkedIn](https://www.linkedin.com/in/ritobrata-ghosh/).